Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/concepts/storage-and-read-modes.md

 ### Configurable state storage

 `Nodeop` stores the transaction history and current state.
 The transaction history is stored in the `blocks.log` file on disk.
-Current state, which is changed by the execution of transactions, is currently stored using chainbase or RocksDB (as of SYSIO 2.1).
-SYSIO 2.1 introduces configurable state storage and currently supports these backing stores:
+Current state, which is changed by the execution of transactions, is currently stored using chainbase or RocksDB.
+Wire Sysio introduces configurable state storage and currently supports these backing stores:

 * Chainbase
 * RocksDB